 What’s Bad About Ripple?

-- Ripple goes against the values of cryptocurrency.
+- The ripple goes against the values of cryptocurrency.
 They’re meant to be decentralized so that no one company or organization has total control, but Ripple Labs are holding over 50% of the entire Ripple XRP supply.
-So this can have a negative impact for the Ripple price prediction.
+So this can have a negative impact on the Ripple price prediction.

 There are queries about the price manipulation this level of XRP holding could do to the overall price (they could dump a large portion to depress prices to buy back a bigger stake).

-- The consensus ledger approach is also different to the normal Bitcoin standard.
+- The consensus ledger approach is also different from the normal Bitcoin standard.
 Ripple requires “validated” participants to verify transactions.

 This is another form of the central authority that Ripple Labs have.